deslandesjb/raycast/README.md

-# raycast Google Drive Script
+# Raycast Google Drive Script

 ## How the script works
 This script replace the Google Drive path you copied with the mac version and vice versa